Social listening is a bit like finding a needle in a haystack, or, to be more accurate, many needles in a very big haystack.

 Pro Tip

-In the Query Editor, you can enable AI-powered keyword suggestions.
-This can help suggest useful keywords to make your search more relevant.
+In the Query Editor, you can enable AI-powered entities suggestions as you type.
+This can help suggest useful entities to add to your search to collect relevant mentions of any brand, product or topic that has its own Wikipedia page.

 With Brandwatch Consumer Research, users have a variety of options for how to build a good query, depending on their expertise and resources.